bwfiq/git-livesync/README.md

 - Add auto pulling irrespective of file changes
 - Add settings that require it to be enabled for every specific workplace through settings.json
 - Add error handling for if workspace doesn't have `.git/` or `.gitignore`
+- Either close the terminals after exec or just use exec

 ## Requirements